shashfrankenstien/ArchieTiny/README.md

 - Features
     - 24 bit software time counter - this requires that `timer_tick_isr` is attached to an interrupt that triggers every 1 millisecond
     - also includes a sort of accurate clock cycle counter delay. (see `timer_delay_clock_cycles` subroutine)
-- Ticks are stored in addressed by TIME_SOFT_COUNTER config variable
+- Ticks are stored in RAM addressed by TIME_SOFT_COUNTER config variable
     - HIGH_BYTE:MIDDLE_BYTE:LOW_BYTE
     - TIME_SOFT_COUNTER+2:TIME_SOFT_COUNTER+1:TIME_SOFT_COUNTER